 We should stop clapping (as otherwise it appears that we are applauding themselves!) and smile at the audience.

-It is not the view of the Minister (nor of the choir committee) that applause is inappropriate.
+It is not the view of successive Ministers (nor of the choir committee) that applause is inappropriate.
 The stamping of feet, however, is not appropriate at a concert of sacred music, and you are asked to desist from this.

-A token of the Choir and audience’s appreciation will be given to the organ soloist.
+A token of the Choir and audience’s appreciation may be given to one or more soloist performers.

 Musical performance is about the visual as well as the aural.
 It matters very much how you look and how you conduct yourselves in front of an audience.
 Please be professional and stay in character at all times.
 There are very few circumstances in which talking to each other on stage is necessary.